Brennall/HFH-SRD/Chapter07.md

 ### Treasure-Hunting

 Treasure-hunting covers all manner of skulking and scavenging for treasure maps and rumors of hidden wealth.
 Only thieves can be assigned a treasure-hunting hijink.
 For treasure-hunting to succeed, the perpetrator must make a successful Find Traps throw.
 If the throw is successful, the perpetrator finds a treasure map to a random hoard worth 1d6 x 1,000gp per level of the perpetrator.
-The Judge determines the exact location of the hoard; hoards will generally be 6 miles away from the boss’s hideout for each 1,000gp value.
+The Judge determines the exact location of the hoard; hoards will generally be 6 miles away from the boss's hideout for each 1,000gp value.

 If the proficiency throw fails, the perpetrator finds nothing.
 If the proficiency throw fails by 14 or more or is an unmodified 1, the perpetrator has been caught.
 If caught, determine charges with a 1d6 roll: trespassing (1-3), theft (4-5), or burglary (6).